kazmatw/Evil-Rose/README.md

 Feel free to send a PR if you want to update something~
 Just one thing to remember: make sure to run `ExportModules` under `ModExport` before you update.
 This way, we can clearly see what specific changes you've made.

+## Troubleshooting
+**Q: What if I experience formatting issues due to different screen ratios?**

+**A:** If formatting appears off due to varying screen ratios, remember that Excel isn't primarily designed for gaming.
+You can choose to ignore these minor discrepancies or adjust the settings manually to better suit your display.

+### Enabling VBA Macro Trust Settings

+**Q: How do I enable VBA macro trust settings in Excel?**

+**A:** To run VBA macros, you must adjust the macro trust settings in Excel.
+Follow these steps to enable the execution of VBA macros:

+1. **Open Excel**: Launch your Microsoft Excel application.
+2. **Access the Trust Center**:
+   - Click on `File` in the top menu.
+   - Select `Options` from the menu to open the Excel Options dialog box.
+   - Click on `Trust Center` in the list on the left side of the dialog box.
+   - Click on the `Trust Center Settings` button.

+3. **Adjust Macro Settings**:
+   - Inside the Trust Center, select `Macro Settings` from the menu on the left.
+   - Choose `Enable all macros (not recommended; potentially dangerous code can run)` to allow all macros to run.
+This setting will enable your VBA macros but be aware that it might expose your system to potentially harmful code.
+   - Alternatively, select `Disable all macros with notification` to get notifications when macros are disabled.

+4. **Trust access to the VBA project object model** (optional):
+   - Still in the Trust Center settings, under the `Macro Settings` section, check the box for `Trust access to the VBA project object model` if your macro interacts with the project object model.

+5. **Save Changes**:
+   - Click `OK` to apply the changes and close the Trust Center.
+   - Click `OK` again to close the Excel Options dialog.

+6. **Restart Excel**: Close and reopen Excel for the changes to take effect.

+These steps should enable you to run VBA macros in your Excel projects safely.
+Remember to only enable macros from trusted sources to protect your system from potential threats.

 ## License and Permissions

 This game is provided for free and can be freely used and distributed.
 However, please ensure compliance with applicable laws and regulations.